DefectiveStudios/UniMerge-Docs/README.md

 Not sure if there’s an automated way of setting up this process.
 In lieu of tortoisegit, setting up a mergetool has always been kind of the bane of my git existence.
 It’s pretty obscure and nobody seems to want to help you do it =/

 ### OS X and Git
-superprat has been kind enough to create a [https://github.com/superprat/unimergemacdriver github project] for an git integration on OS X.  His readme should explain how to set it up.
+superprat has been kind enough to create a [https://github.com/superprat/unimergemacdriver](github project) for git integration on OS X.  His readme should explain how to set it up.
 The merge-unity.sh script has been included in the latest version of the package.

 ### PlasticSCM on Windows